manofern/manofern/README.md

 - :mortar_board:  &nbsp; I am studying Computer Science at Unifacs

-- :scroll: &nbsp; Seeking knowlodge about Python, A.I, Machine Learning...
+- :scroll: &nbsp; Seeking knowlodge about Python, A.I and Machine Learning

 - :bell: &nbsp; Willing to help with the possible